leeberg/ActivitySimulator/README.md

 4. Specify Domain Users to Impersonate the activity as on the "User Settings" Tab
 5. Set frequency of events with the "Activty Level" slider
 5. Click Start
-6. Utlity will then begin the activity specifced by your selections. with  make chagnes to files / folders specified in step 1 and 2 so be careful!
+6. Utlity will then begin the activity specified by your selections.
+Changes will be made to the files / folders specified in step 1 and 2 so be careful!
 7. This will just run forever until you stop it!

 ## Requires